Message from the Dean

 Given the ongoing difficulties in relation to food production in Japan, it is important to develop a mutually cooperative framework based on good international relationships.
 We have concluded academic and student exchange agreements with a number of universities around the world and, based on these agreements, we are actively participating in numerous international collaborative research projects.
 In addition, we offer an English-taught graduate degree program which, to date, has attracted many international students.
 We have also initiated another international educational program in cooperation with selected ASEAN universities, which supports students earning a master’s degree in two different fields from Kyoto University and its counterparts.
 In addition, we are implementing various international student exchange programs.
 Meanwhile, the Graduate School of Agriculture is taking part in the Inter-Graduate School Program for Sustainable Development and Survivable Societies, an interdisciplinary program designed to develop individuals who can work across national borders to offer solutions to the serious and diverse issues that occur on a global scale, by offering classes in food security.

 It is vitally important that human beings are able to secure sufficient food in order to lead agreeable lives but, currently, there are a number of negative factors that advanced agricultural production technology has brought upon the environment, such as chemical contamination, salt accumulation, and soil erosion, all of which adversely affect stable crop/food production.
-Agricultural industries are buffeted not only by climate change effects and the scars of large-scale natural disasters but also by dramatic changes in the global economy.
+Agricultural industries are buffeted not only by climate change effects and the scars of large-scale natural disasters but also by the COVID-19 pandemic and dramatic changes in the global economy.
 How can we surmount such difficulties?
 Without doubt, agricultural science has a major role to play in this respect.
 We invite you to join us in our endeavor to bring comfortable and agreeable living conditions to people worldwide through such wide-ranging education and research programs.

 Dean of Faculty/Graduate School of Agriculture